a5huynh/a5huynh.github.com/_posts/2014/11/2014-11-06-define-cmd-line.md

 ## Adding an alias for the define command

-Now that you have sdcv installed, why use and remember a obscure name such as sdcv to query your definitions.
+Now that you have sdcv installed, why use and remember an obscure name such as sdcv to query your definitions.
 I added the following to my `.bash_profile` to define (hah) a function that will call sdcv with some good defaults with whatever word or phrase I pass to it.